anthonyrisinger/cga/README.md

 $$P \cdot S = 0$$

 One inner product gives the answer.
+The IPNS representation of the sphere $S$ is precisely the vector that makes this inner product test equivalent to the traditional $\|\mathbf{p} - \mathbf{c}\|^2 - r^2 = 0$ check.
 This is optimal for collision detection, containment queries, and constraint satisfaction.

 **Computational Guideline**: Choose OPNS when building from parts.
 Choose IPNS when testing against constraints.
 The representation that makes your primary operation trivial is usually the right choice.